brob/11ty-serverless-search/README.md

 Clone the repository and run `npm install`.

 From there, convert the .env.test file to just `.env` and replace the variables with your App ID, Search-only API key and index name.

+Run `npm start` to locally run the project.